apache/spark/python/docs/source/migration_guide/index.rst

 ===============

 This page describes the migration guide specific to PySpark.
-Many items of other migration guides can be applied when migrating PySpark to higher versions because PySpark internally shares other components.
+Many items of other migration guides can also be applied when migrating PySpark to higher versions because PySpark internally shares other components.
 Please also refer other migration guides such as `Migration Guide: SQL, Datasets and DataFrame <http://spark.apache.org/docs/latest/sql-migration-guide.html>`_.

 .. toctree::